Writing, research and projects

 My one minute monologue Red, Amber, Green was a finalist in the 2023 Lancaster Monologue Competition.

-I presented my research paper 'Survival and recovery: addiction and the therapeutic potential of horror writing' at the Horror Studies Now 2024 conference at Northumbria University.
-I'm looking forward to developing this paper further.
-(Side note: it was THE friendliest conference ever.)
+May '24: I presented my research paper 'Survival and recovery: addiction and the therapeutic potential of horror writing' at the Horror Studies Now conference at Northumbria University.
+(Side note: it was THE friendliest conference ever.) ((Additional side note: Something really exciting happened.))